$L_{\infty}$ norm minimization for nowhere-zero integer eigenvectors of the block graphs of Steiner triple systems and Johnson graphs: A description of the eigenspaces of the block graphs of STS and the first eigenspace of

 {\it Example 1}.
-Consider the biregular graph whose parts are the blocks and the points of a $q$-ary STS $S$ with adjacency being point-block inclusion.
-The halved graphs are the block graph $\Gamma_S$ (as $\Gamma$ in Theorem \ref{TAM}) and the complete graph $K_{[^n_1]_q}$ (as $\Gamma'$ in Theorem \ref{TAM}) on the points of $S$, $I$ is the point-block incidence matrix $W_S$ of the design $S$.
-It is not hard to see that parameters in Theorem \ref{TAM} are $m=m'=1$, $c=[^3_1]$, $c'=\frac{[^n_1]_q-1}{[^3_1]_q-1}$.
+Consider the biregular graph whose parts are the points and the blocks of a $q$-ary STS $S$ with adjacency being point-block inclusion.
+The halved graphs are the complete graph $K_{[^n_1]_q}$ on the points of $S$ (as $\Gamma$ in Theorem \ref{TAM}) and the block graph $\Gamma_S$ of $S$ (as $\Gamma'$ in Theorem \ref{TAM}), $I$ is the point-block incidence matrix $W_S$ of the design $S$.
+It is not hard to see that parameters in Theorem \ref{TAM} are $m=m'=1$, $c=\frac{[^n_1]_q-1}{[^3_1]_q-1}$, $c'=[^3_1]_q$.

-We obtain the following relation between the null-spaces of the incidence matrix of Steiner triple system and the second eigenspace.
+We obtain the following relation between the null-spaces of the incidence matrix of the Steiner triple systems and the second eigenspace of their block graphs.

 \begin{proposition} Let $S$ be a $q$-ary STS $S$, $q\geq 1$ with the point-block intersection matrix $W_S$.
 Then